errantSquam/Golden-Sun-Spritesheet-Compressor/README.md

 **Make sure to change your character's sprite type to format 0.**

 Then run the program in command line.
 Maybe I'll add command line args support in the future.

+# Special Thanks
+Salanewt, Beyond, and tarpman from the GS Hacking server Atrius for TLAEditor (so I can double check if I did things right)